matafokka/vite-awesome-svg-loader/README_DEV.md

 - `packages` - loader itself and integrations
   - `integration-utils` - utility functions and constants for integrations.
 Bundled with the loader to allow users to write their own integrations.
 [More info](packages/integration-utils/README.md).
   - `loader` - loader source code.
-  - `ui` - common styles for the demos.
+  - `ui` - common scripts and styles for the demos.
 They're not important for the demonstration purposes hence separated from them.
+  - `types` - types for the integrations
   - `*-integration` - specific framework integration.
   - `vite-awesome-svg-loader` - final loader bundle.
 All demos should use this package to make demos have same source code as would final user, and to make tests closer to the final result.
 - `modules.d.ts` - types for untyped external modules.